nickbond/hydroplots/README.md

 Example
 =======

 The code below produces the following plot for Cooper Creek, a highly ephemeral river in western Queensland, Australia.
 The function uses geom\_raster() from the ggplot2 package.
-Addtional options are available (see ?ctf\_raster for details).
+Addtional options are available (see ?ctf\_heatmap for details).

      library(hydrostats)
      data(Cooper)